thekhoo/LexisNexis-PDF-Scrapper/README.md

 1. Handle key errors if a subsection outside the range of the pdf is requested.
 2. Different log category classifications.
 3. Introduce appropriate error codes to identify errors.
+4. Update all hardcoded filepaths with `os.path.join()` for cross OS functionality.